pranaykotas/An-Open-Tech-Strategy-for-India-A-Working-Draft/README.md

 ## Executive Summary
 This is a working draft that we would like people to contribute to.
 In the spirit of open source, we invite contributors to build on and add to the ideas in this document.
-If you have any feedback or would like to contribute to any of the sections in this document, please get in touch with us with your comments at research@takshashila.org.in
+If you have any feedback or would like to contribute to any of the sections in this document, please contact us at research@takshashila.org.in or raise it as an issue on this [repository](https://github.com/TakshashilaInst/An-Open-Tech-Strategy-for-India-A-Working-Draft.git)

 "Open Tech" refers to technology that is transparent, inclusive and embodies the freedom to use, study, modify and redistribute to the maximum extent possible.